jimwang99/riscv-training/slide/bs/05-lecture.uncore.md

 ### How to go into debug mode?
 - Breakpoint
+    - Hardware breakpoint
-    - Also `EBREAK` instruction
+    - `EBREAK` instruction
+- Watchpoint
-- Watchpoint: register
+    - Watch data change in register
 - Cross-trigger
     - Other core encounters a breakpoint
     - Other component hits certain condition